lukedekiewit/lukedekiewit/README.md

 <br>

 <div align="center">
-<p>Front-End Developer based in South Africa.
-I specialise in engineering high-quality front-end systems, websites and UI libraries.
-My goal is to maximise performance, accessibility, code and best practices to deliver an exceptional user experience.</p>
+<p>I specialise in engineering frontend systems and UI libraries with a commitment to accessibility and code quality.
+I have a proven track record of building at scale, including platforms for 200,000+ users, frontend solutions for the maritime and renewable energy sectors, and storefronts for high-profile UK, EU and US clients.
+I integrate AI-augmented workflows into my development process to accelerate delivery while maintaining strict engineering standards.</p>
 </div>

 <div align="center">